Subjects Studied in Senior School

 |Upper Fifth Form, Yr 11 (KS4)||Basketball / Fitness / Swimming||Tennis / Athletic|

-Upper 5th Physicists demonstrate Fleming's Left Hand Rule
+Upper 5th Physicists demonstrate Fleming's Left-Hand Rule

 The Physics Department at the College is housed in the Charles Edwards Centre.
 This well-resourced suite of three laboratories provides a facility for the study of Physical Science that is second to none with three full-time and one part-time teacher supported by two excellent technicians.

 Considerable investment in new apparatus has taken place in recent years, and all laboratories are furnished and equipped to the highest standards.
-Sixth Form pupils have access to a range of elaborate equipment that gives them the opportunity to undertake more advanced experimental work.
+Sixth Form students have access to a range of elaborate equipment that gives them the opportunity to undertake more advanced experimental work.